 We shouldn’t have favourites, but Derbyshire is the most beautiful area to take a hot air balloon ride!
-Our three launch sites are located at:
+Our launch sites are located at:

-- Tissington Hall, Near Ashbourne on the Buxton road.
+- Tissington Hall, just north of Ashbourne

 Many of the balloon flights in this area are carried out by our chief pilot, Jon Rudoni, no doubt reflecting the stunning scenery and popularity of the area!
 Jon says “One of the perks of being the boss is having some influence over the pilot schedules!
 Ballooning in Derbyshire is a unique experience thanks to its rolling landscape, and I am lucky enough to look down on this amazing countryside throughout the seasons.”
 A full time commercial pilot, Jon flies twice each day, all year round, subject to the weather – an unrivalled service in the county!Read more.